Student projects with the University of Alberta, King’s University, MacEwan University and Augustana.

 Venturers, Boy Scouts and Girl Guides built nest boxes and planted trees.

 Several elementary and junior high schools participated in stewardship projects on our conservation lands, including Roberta MacAdams Elementary, Florence Hallock Jr. High, and McKernan Jr. High.

-Edmonton Community Foundation manages our endowments and acts as EALT headquarters.
+Edmonton Community Foundation manages our endowments and provides meeting space for our Board of Directors.